Whitehurst & Son sundial: Equation of time

-Significantly, on the plate we can see a pair of scales that help the observer make the equation of time correction.
-One scale gives the date in months and days while alongside of it another engraved with the minutes on that day that the watch would be running faster or slower.
+Significantly, on the plate we can see a pair of scales that help the observer make the equation of time correction: One scale gives the date in months and days while alongside of it another engraved with the minutes on that day that the watch would be running faster or slower.
 Here it is labeled "Watch Slower, Watch Faster.
 The 15th April is one day when no conversion needs to be made."
-This dial can be used both to read solar time shown by sundials and also the mean time that is favoured by clocks, with the practical purpose that observers can use the dial to calibrate their pocket watches, which in 1812 would not always run true.
-By 1820 watch manufacture had improved:the Lever escapement had become universally adopted and frequent calibration was no longer needed.
+This dial can be used both to read solar time shown by sundials and also the mean time that is displayed by clocks, with the practical purpose that observers can use the dial to calibrate their pocket watches.
+Watches would not always run true when the sundial was made in 1812; by 1820 watch manufacture had improved: The lever escapement was universally adopted and frequent calibration was no longer needed.

-Other Commissions
+Other commissions

 Another Whitehurst sundial dated around 1800 sold for £1850 in 2005 in Derby.